-Stu dent Name Student Number Student Number School Meeting Date Consid deration antially a of factors effecting student' iffected by any of the following s performance.
+Stu dent Name Student Number School Grade Meeting Date Consid deration antially a of factors effecting student' iffected by any of the following s performance.
 Indicate w vhether s ecify doc tudent's perform umentation supp nance and/or rate of poorting the groups' co rogress are nclusion for each.
-Yes No Lack of appropriate instructi on Vision or hearing deficits Patterns of irregular attenda ince Ethnicity and/or cultural fact tors Chronological Age Gender Limited English Proficiency Sumn nary of eligibility criteria for except ional student education services • Yes No Does the student achieve ac areas?
-If no, check all areas dequately for his/her age, or does l ne/she meet grad le level standards in a ll of the following Oral Expression (aligns with SLD) Phonological Processing ng Comprehension (aligns wi th SLD) Reading Comp rehension (aligns with SLD) Interaction n Expression (aligns with SLD ) l on and a wit hout further consi deratio following statements are and and detailed documentat aigibility determination camot be made wit iout iui tilei Yes No The student's parent(s) or guardian(s) ware notific d about the amount and nature of student no erformance data that would be collected and the student's rate of progress; e general education serv ices that would be provi ded; interventions fo r increasing the ٥ ☐ Student does not make adequate progress base are demonstrated to be ed on res C effectiv ponse to scienti OR e but require su fic, research-based in stained and substant ial effort.
-The student's learning diff general education setting.
-The student demonstrates teachers, student; results of standardized norm-re ferenced l instruments; ar nd observations). d from parents, This eligibility determinati on was made in accorda nce with subsection 6A-6 5.0331(6), F.A.C.
+Yes No Lack of appropriate instructi on Vision or hearing deficits Patterns of irregular attenda ince Ethnicity and/or cultural fact tors Chronological Age Consideration of factors effecting student's performance.
+Indicate whether student's performance and/or rate of progress are substantially affected by any of the following exclusionary factors.
+Specify documentation supporting the groups' conclusion for each.
+Yes No Limited English Proficiency Sumn nary of eligibility criteria for except ional student education services • Yes No Does the student achieve ac dequately for his/her age, or does l ne/she meet grad le level standards in a ll of the following and section of the section of Oral Ex rocessing Lack of appropriate instruct Vision or hearing deficits Patterns of irregular attended in the control of irregular attended i th SLD) Reading Comp rehension (aligns with SLD) Substantially affected by any of the following exclusionary factors.
+Specify documentation supporting the groups' conclusion for each.
+Yes No ) l on and a wit hout further consi deratio aigibility determination camot be made wit iout iui tilei Yes No The studentia negotial on guardian(s) ware notific d about the amount and nature of student no erformance data that student's rate of progress; and the parental or guardian right to request an evaluation. ٥ ☐ Student does not make adequate progress base are demonstrated to be ed on res C effectiv ponse to scienti OR e but require su fic, research-based in stained and substant ial effort. general education setting. teachers, student; results of standardized norm-re ferenced l instruments; ar nd observations). d from parents, This eligibility determinati on was made in accorda nce with subsection 6A-6 5.0331(6), F.A.C.
 Signa eligib tures o f group determining eligibil I assurance that this determ ity.
 Each of the following ination was made in acc individu ordance ials certifies the with subsection ir agreement with the (6) of Rule 6A-6.033 e determination of 1.
-ESE A dministra ator/Designee Parent Parent Gener al Educa tion Teacher School Psychologist Speech/Language Pat hologist Other : Name/ Position Other: Name/Position Other: Name/Position ) ollowin usion. g team members DISAGREE with the conclusion of the grou p.
-Attach a sepa rate statement prese enting each member's Name :/Positio n Name/Position Name/Position
+ESE A dministra ator/Designee Parent Parent Gener al Educa tion Teacher School Psychologist Speech/Language Pat hologist Other : Name/ Position Other: Name/Position Other: Name/Position ) g team members DISAGREE with the conclusion of the grou p.
+Attach a sepa rate statement prese enting each member's Name /Positio n Name/Position Name/Position